 Through our private and confidential free consultation service, you can now buy rosacea treatment without a prescription.
 One of our qualified prescribers will review your consultation, and then all approved orders will be dispatched using a 24-hour courier in plain, unbranded, discreet packaging for your confidentiality.

 Rosacea (Acne Rosacea) is a skin condition which affects one in ten people.
-While it shares some of the characteristics of acne, there are some key differences between the two conditions.
+While it shares some characteristics of acne, there are some key differences between the two conditions.

 Unlike acne, greasy skin and blackheads are not typical symptoms of Rosacea, nor do the symptoms clear after puberty.
 Rosacea often affects the central areas of the face including the nose and cheeks.
 The condition is more prevalent in women than men, though some symptoms, such as rhinophyma - a condition in which the sebaceous glands around the nose become inflamed - may appear more severe in men.